-As required, a copy of the Preliminary Placement Document was submitted to each of the Stock Exchanges and a copy of this Placement Document has been filed with each of the Stock Exchanges.
+As required, a copy of this Preliminary Placement Document has been submitted to each of the Stock Exchanges.
 The Stock Exchanges do not in any manner:

-- (1) warrant, certify or endorse the correctness or completeness of any the contents of this Placement Document; - (2) warrant that the Equity Shares will be listed or will continue to be listed on the Stock Exchanges; or - (3) take any responsibility for the financial or other soundness of our Company, its Promoters, its management or any scheme or project of our Company,
+- (1) warrant, certify or endorse the correctness or completeness of any the contents of this Preliminary Placement Document; - (2) warrant that the Equity Shares will be listed or will continue to be listed on the Stock Exchanges; or - (3) take any responsibility for the financial or other soundness of our Company, its Promoters, its management or any scheme or project of our Company,

-The filing of this Placement Document should not for any reason be deemed or construed to mean that this Placement Document has been cleared or approved by the Stock Exchanges.
+The filing of this Preliminary Placement Document should not for any reason be deemed or construed to mean that this Preliminary Placement Document has been cleared or approved by the Stock Exchanges.
 Every person who desires to apply for or otherwise acquires any Equity Shares of our Company may do so pursuant to an independent inquiry, investigation and analysis and shall not have any claim against the Stock Exchanges whatsoever, by reason of any loss which may be suffered by such person consequent to or in connection with, such subscription or acquisition, whether by reason of anything stated or omitted to be stated herein, or for any other reason whatsoever.